Anas-A079/hello_flask/README.md

 ---

-## Project Structure

-hello_flask/
-│
-├── app.py                 # Flask application
-├── Dockerfile             # Multi-stage Docker build
-├── docker-compose.yml     # Docker Compose setup
-├── aws/                   # Optional AWS CLI or scripts │   ├── install
-│   ├── wheel-0.45.1.dist-info/
-│   └── awscliv2.zip
-└── README.md              # Project documentation

----

-## Features
+## Description

-- Flask application running in Docker.
-- MySQL container for database integration.
-- Multi-stage Docker build for smaller final image.
-- Connects Flask to MySQL using `mysqlclient`.
+This project demonstrates a Flask application containerized using Docker with a MySQL backend.
+It uses a multi-stage Docker build to produce a lightweight final image.
+The Flask app connects to MySQL using the `mysqlclient` library.

 ---